wp-plugins/history-search-by-webloft/README.txt

 == Screenshots ==

-1. This is the search form
+1. This is what your query result could look like
 2. Here is the shortcode as it appears on a page or in a post

 NORWEGIAN:

-1. Slik ser søkeboksen ut
+1. Slik kan trefflisten din se ut
 2. Slik setter du inn kortkoden i sider eller innlegg

 == Change log ==

+= 1.0.4 =

+* Corrected errors in readme.txt
+* Uploaded new screenshot

+= 1.0.3 =

+* Bugfix: header text not respecting specified width
+* Various cosmetic improvements

+= 1.0.2 =

+* Improved and more readable readme.txt

+= 1.0.1 =

+* Fixed various errors

 = 1.0 =